 In Emma’s signature theatrical and distinct style that explores instinct, charge, weight, breath, gravity, emotional realities, spoken text, performative tasks, action, humour, composition, improvisation and the tools and skills you need to develop your own dance style and practice.

-- ALL THAT I AM RIGHT NOW – DIGITAL for Parramatta Laneways Project– In collaboration with Emma Saunders (Director), Feras Shaheen (Digital Artist), Felicity Castagna (Writer) and Sarah-Vyne Vassallo (Set/Costume) we will develop a series of 11 x 1 minute solo intimate moving digital INSTAportraits that celebrate the private moments of joy experienced on the inside of our dancing lives.
+- ALL THAT I AM RIGHT NOW – DIGITAL for Parramatta Laneways Project – In collaboration with Emma Saunders (Director), Feras Shaheen (Filmmaker), Felicity Castagna (Writer) and Sarah Vynne Vassallo (Set/Costume) we will develop a series of 11 x 1 minute solo intimate moving digital INSTAportraits that celebrate the private moments of joy experienced on the inside of our dancing lives.
 It celebrates where we are, and how we are, and in that moment who we are, and why We Are Here.

 - Starting Points

 Opportunity to develop your own creative and choreographic idea either as a solo, or on members from within the company, in relation to stimulus/tasks provided, mentored by Emma Saunders with an informal showing during Feb 2021.

 $220 Registration fee includes all the above activities

 Creative Kids Registered provider, claim your $100 voucher HERE